openforcefield/openff-evaluator/docs/protocols.rst

 Schemas
 -------

-Every protocol has a |protocol_schema| representation from which the protocol can be uniquely recreated.
+Every protocol has a |protocol_schema| representation which uniquely describes the protocol, and from which the protocol can be exactly recreated.
 The schema stores not only the type of protocol which it represents, but also the values of each of the inputs.
 Protocol schemas are fully JSON serializable.
 The following is an example schema for the above ``add_numbers`` protocol:

 .. code-block:: json